joshau124/joshau124.github.io/projects/national-history-day.md

 </div>

 National History Day is a non-profit organization that hosts annual research competitions aimed at students between 6-12th grade.
 Each year has a different theme that students have to pick historical topics based on.
 The theme for the 2023 National History Day competition was "frontiers," meaning that students had to pick a topic involved with breaking boundaries into new "frontiers."
 I submitted a 10 minute documentary on how the Endangered Species Act was the first in a new frontier of laws aimed to preserve the environment.
 To publish this video, I wrote and read the script, editted and creditted video clips, and submitted the annotated citations.

-You can watch the documentary on the National History Day website